ampl/ampl.github.io/docs/source/solvers/mosek/options.md

 tech:writegraph (writegraph, exportgraph)
       File to export conversion graph.
 Format: JSON Lines.

-tech:writemodel (writeprob, writemodel)
+tech:writemodel (writeprob, writemodel, tech:exportfile)
-      Specifies the name of a file where to export the model before solving it.
-This file name can have extension ".lp[.7zip]", ".mps", etc. Default = "" (don't export the model).
+      Specifies files where to export the model before solving (repeat the option for several files.)
+File name extensions can be ".lp[.7z]", ".mps", etc.

 tech:writemodelonly (justwriteprob, justwritemodel)
-      Specifies the name of a file where to export the model, do not solve it.
+      Specifies files where to export the model, no solving (option can be repeated.)
+File extensions can be ".dlp", ".mps", etc.
-      This file name can have extension ".dlp", ".mps", etc. Default = "" (don't export the model).

 ```